Ebenezer's Response to COVID-19

 We are happy to report that all our communities in the metro area have finished their baseline testing.
 Those communities outside the metro are still in process.
 The number of positive cases continues to drop.
 And that’s good news!

-Ebenezer is pleased to announce that in person tours are now available in our communities.
+In-person tours are available in our communities.
 Please note that we follow mask recommendations and social distancing.
 We would love to show you around our community.
-If you prefer, we can also set up a virtual tour for you in place of or in addition to an in person visit.
+If you prefer, we can also set up a virtual tour for you in place of or in addition to an in-person visit.

 Thank You Ebenezer Associates!